svnoak/Considition/readme.md

 - **The Main Program:** This is where we run the main parts.
 There is an example solver implemented, Solver, which you can try out of the box.
 - **The Game Layer:** A wrapper between the API and the Main Program.
 Helps you with formatting the input to the API.
 - **The API:** A representation of the REST-API that the game is played with.
 Can be used directly or through the Game Layer.
-- **GreedySolver:** This is the out of the box solver you can change, take inspiration from or just replace with your own solver.
+- **Solver:** This is the out of the box solver you can change, take inspiration from or just replace with your own solver.
 - **Scoring:** An explanation of the factors that determine the score.

 The competition itself and how the evaluation of the solutions work is described in more in detail on [Considition.com/rules](considition.com/rules).